 Ruckus WLC is configured as Radius Client where PPS is the Radius Server.
-The below figure illustrates the workflow of Guest Access on PPS for Ruckus WLC.
+Figure 574 illustrates the workflow of Guest Access on PPS for Ruckus WLC.
 This section provides examples of how to configure the Ruckus WLC.
 For more information, see Ruckus documentation.

-Figure 444: Guest Access on PPS for Ruckus WLC
+Figure 574 Guest Access on PPS for Ruckus WLC